Crisis

 <<disaster, emergency>>

 After the Israelites had left Egypt, the army chased after them and they were trapped between the mountains and sea.
-They were very frightened and complained – both are natural reactions when a situation appears to be out of control.
-Moses spoke to them, “Don’t be afraid, see the deliverance the Lord will bring you, He will fight for you” (Ex 14:13,14).
+They were frightened and complained – both are natural reactions when a situation appears out of control.
+Moses told them, “Don’t be afraid, see the deliverance the Lord will bring you, He will fight for you” (Ex 14:13,14).
 This needs to be our hope in crisis times too.
 Often, as in this case, besides praying we must act – faith and works are both vitally needed (Ex 14:15; Jas 2:14-26).
-These situations don’t catch God unawares or unprepared but are designed to teach us to rely more fully on Him and walk in victory by focusing on His past faithfulness to us, and believe that He will complete the good work started in us (Phil 1:6).
+These situations don’t catch God unawares or unprepared but are designed to teach us to rely more fully on Him and walk in victory by focusing on His past faithfulness to us and believing that He will complete the good work started in us (Phil 1:6).

 Who do I run to in a crisis?

-Continue to believe that God is still in control, even through this perplexing time of emotional upheaval, and will work out the situation for your good (Dan 3:17,18; Rom 8:28).
-Commit the situation to Him for His will to be done.
+Even through this perplexing time of emotional upheaval, continue to believe that God is still in control, and will work out the situation for your good with His will being done (Dan 3:17,18; Rom 8:28).

-See also: calamity, challenge, change, faith/crisis of, foundation, panic, priority, test/testing.
+See also: calamity, challenge, change, faith/crisis of, foundation, panic, priority, reaction, response, test/testing, why.